 If your car smells of smoke from a bonfire instead of cigarettes, you can usually get rid of that smell by putting your car in a well-ventilated area with the windows down to let it air out.
 After a little while, sprinkle some baking soda on the carpet and floor mats and vacuum it off.

 If you have no interest in doing this job yourself, hire a pro!
 It costs anywhere from $125 to $200 for a thorough interior cleaning, depending on your location and the size of your vehicle.
-In the meantime, make sure you know these 74 maintenance tips that will extend the life of your car.

 Buy odor neutralizer here on Amazon.